reactive-systems/RTLola/doc/syntax.md

-# StreamLAB Syntax
+# RTLola Syntax

-This document is a reference for the syntax of StreamLAB specifications.
+This document is a reference for the syntax of RTLola specifications.

 ## Stream Declarations